 This fully online noncredit certificate program prepares you to work as an instructional designer in a changing technology landscape.
-You’ll learn relevant theories of adult learning, interaction design, and multimedia learning within a practical, authentic framework.
+Through self-paced, guided activities, you’ll learn relevant theories of adult learning, interaction design, and multimedia learning within a practical, authentic framework.
 You’ll study both traditional and contemporary instructional design models while gaining hands-on experience with real-world design challenges.

 By the end of the program, you’ll be invigorated with new ideas for ways to provide interactive experiences online, including at least one portfolio-quality instructional artifact in the form of an eLearning module.

 This is an asynchronous 12-week certificate program with an instructor guiding you through each week of the course.
 There are deadlines each week of the course to keep you on track.
 Some of the benefits of this format include:

 - flexibility to access the course and complete assignments based on your schedule

 - interaction with your instructor and fellow students in asynchronous course discussions

 - your instructor is consistently available to answer questions and actively provides feedback and direction on assignments and projects